-ERG is a collaborative community of graduate students, core faculty, over 100 affiliated faculty and researchers across the campus, and nearly 500 alumni across the globe.
+ERG is a collaborative community of graduate students, core faculty, over 150 affiliated faculty and researchers across the campus, and over 500 alumni across the globe.
 We award MA, MS, and PhD degrees to students working across disciplines and departments to create potentially transformative knowledge for the planet and its people.
 ERG is a world-renowned program with a 40-year history of outstanding research, education and outreach to government, industry, and civil society at the state, national and international levels.

-ERG students and faculty work across disciplines and departments to create transformative knowledge for the planet and its people.
-Forty years of ERG research has advanced the fields of global change ecology, renewable energy deployment, efficient energy systems, ecological economics, and equitable and affordable access to water and energy.
-Donate now to support ERG’s unique culture of interdisciplinary research and teaching for a sustainable environment and a just society!
+For 40 years ERG research has advanced the fields of global change ecology, renewable energy deployment, efficient energy systems, ecological economics, and equitable and affordable access to water and energy.
+Donate now to directly support ERG’s unique culture of interdisciplinary research and teaching for a sustainable environment and a just society.

 The 24th Energy and Resources Group Annual Lecture on Energy and the Environment on Thursday, April 5 with ERG and ESPM Professor John Harte.
 Read more

 Dan Kammen discusses current efforts in clean energy innovation and implementation, and what's coming next.
 Read more